lynn2002-18/beauty-salon-website/README.md

 Target users include potential clients browsing facial treatments, new visitors learning about the salon’s brand philosophy, and customers seeking easy access to services and pricing.

 ---
- 🧠 Key Features
+ Key Features

-- 🖼️ Homepage with Carousel
+- Homepage with Carousel
   Beautiful scrolling banners and store environment photos to build trust and attraction.

-- 💆 Facial Treatment Section
+-  Facial Treatment Section
   Categorized treatment cards with single-session and package pricing.

-- 💡 Click-to-Jump Button Navigation
+-  Click-to-Jump Button Navigation
   Buttons throughout the site enable smooth scrolling or direct jumping to corresponding sections (e.g., “Get Pricing” scrolls directly to the treatment section).

+-  Expandable Service Cards
+  Users can click on each service to dynamically **expand and reveal more details**, improving content organization and engagement.

+-  Dynamic Content Loading
+  JavaScript loads treatment data or card content dynamically based on user interaction (e.g., selecting a skin type or treatment category).

-- 🛍️ Brand Story Section
+   Brand Story Section
-  Emotionally engaging brand introduction with clean typography and layout.
+ - motionally engaging brand introduction with clean typography and layout.

-- 📱 Responsive Design
+-  Responsive Design
   Optimized for both desktop and mobile devices.

-- 🧭 Navigation & Interactivity
+-  Navigation & Interactivity
   Smooth anchor navigation, animated button effects, and a “Find Your Treatment” interactive quiz (inspired by LaserAway’s UX).

-- 🧩 Scalable Project Structure
+- Scalable Project Structure
   Clear separation of HTML, CSS, JavaScript, and assets for easy maintenance and future backend integration.

 ---